Detroit: Arts and culture

 In the central portions of Detroit, the population of young professionals, artists, and other transplants is growing and retail is expanding.
 This dynamic is luring additional new residents, and former residents returning from other cities, to the city's Downtown along with the revitalized Midtown and New Center areas.

-A desire to be closer to the urban scene has also attracted some young professionals to reside in inner ring suburbs such as Ferndale and Royal Oak, Michigan.
-Detroit's proximity to Windsor, Ontario, provides for views and nightlife, along with Ontario's minimum drinking age of 19.
+A desire to be closer to the urban scene has attracted some young professionals to reside in inner ring suburbs such as Ferndale and Royal Oak.
+The proximity to Windsor provides for views and nightlife, along with Ontario's minimum drinking age of 19.
 A 2011 study by Walk Score recognized Detroit for its above average walkability among large U.S. cities.
-About two-thirds of suburban residents occasionally dine and attend cultural events or take in professional games in the city of Detroit.
+About two-thirds of suburban residents occasionally dine and attend cultural events or take in professional games in the city.

 Nicknames

 Known as the world's automotive center, "Detroit" is a metonym for that industry.
-Detroit's auto industry, some of which was converted to wartime defense production, was an important element of the American "Arsenal of Democracy" supporting the Allied powers during World War II.
 It is an important source of popular music legacies celebrated by the city's two familiar nicknames, the Motor City and Motown.
-Other nicknames arose in the 20th century, including City of Champions, beginning in the 1930s for its successes in individual and team sport; The D; Hockeytown (a trademark owned by the city's NHL club, the Red Wings); Rock City (after the Kiss song "Detroit Rock City"); and The 313 (its telephone area code).
+Other nicknames arose in the 20th century, including City of Champions, beginning in the 1930s for its successes in individual and team sport; The D; Hockeytown (a trademark owned by the Detroit Red Wings); Rock City (after the Kiss song "Detroit Rock City"); and The 313 (its telephone area code).